MadamLoki/Bootcamp-01-Challenge-hw/README.md

 ## Horiseon Website Accessibility Optimization

-## Description
-This project involves optimizing the Horiseon website to meet accessibility standards, enhancing its search engine optimization in the process.
+This project involves the optimization and refactoring of the Horiseon Marketing Agency website.
+The primary goal was to improve the site's accessibility standards, which in turn enhances its search engine optimization.
+This was achieved by implementing semantic HTML elements, ensuring a logical structure independent of styling and positioning, adding accessible alt attributes to images, and organizing heading attributes sequentially.

 ## User Story